isotope-app/deuterium/v1.0.0-beta.2/protocol.md

 ## Accepted event

-When a user is accepted into the channel, the channel's creator will perform a ECDH key exchange with the user that wants to join the channelm, as well as updating the group key that was generated for the rest of the group members if it is present.
+When a user is accepted into the channel, the channel's creator will perform a ECDH key exchange, using curve25519, with the user that wants to join the channel, as well as updating the group key that was generated for the rest of the group members if it is present.
 After performing the key exchange, the server will send the generated group key back to the user, encrypted using the public key of the user.
 A digital signature is also required to verify the identity of the sender.
 The GMAC of the group key is also calculated to protect the originality of the group key.

 ### Diagram